chrisrzhou/unified-doc/packages/hast-util-annotate/readme.md

 	startOffset: number;
 	/** End offset relative to the source content */
 	endOffset: number;
-	/** If true, will update the `location.hash` using the annotation ID as the hash.
-Useful for creating annotation permalinks.
-Note that this disables the annotation `onClick` handler since the intention is explicit to create anchor links for the `onClick` event. */ anchor?: boolean;
 	/** CSS classnames that will be applied on the annotated nodes */ classNames?: string[];
 	/** If true, will add the provided value to the `label` tag attribute.
 Useful for displaying the label with custom CSS:before selectors. */